Physical synchronization of soft self-oscillating limbs for fast and autonomous locomotion

-Among soft-limbed robots, fluidic circuits \cite{hardware_methods_fluidic_control} sequence walking gaits \cite{gorissen_sequencing, drotman_turtle, luuk, 3D_printed_tauber} without the need for electronic processors.
-However, fluidic circuits still emulate their electronic counterpart \cite{digital_logic_soft}, involving multiple, macroscopic, digital or analog components that deliver sequential control signals in a quasi-static fashion.
-This architecture leads to energy losses and delay across the fluidic network, causing slow sequencing of the limbs in the order of one hertz, with consequent ineffective locomotion of only a few body lengths (BLs) per minute \cite{harnessing_viscous_flow,luuk,flat_ring_tube_valve,gorissen_sequencing,drotman_turtle,soft_bistable_valve,bro,3D_printed_tauber,cheap_valves}, which is impractical for most real-world applications \cite{3D_soft_radiation,robots_environmental_monitoring,self_scrubbing}.
+Among soft-limbed robots, fluidic circuits \cite{hardware_methods_fluidic_control} sequence the activation of limbs \cite{octobot} for walking gaits \cite{gorissen_sequencing, drotman_turtle, luuk, 3D_printed_tauber} without the need for electronic processors.
+However, fluidic circuits still emulate their electronic counterpart \cite{digital_logic_soft}, involving multiple, macroscopic, digital or analog components that deliver sequential control signals.
+This architecture leads to energy losses and delay across the fluidic network, causing slow sequencing of the limbs in the order of one hertz, with consequent ineffective locomotion of only a few body lengths (BLs) per minute \cite{harnessing_viscous_flow,luuk,flat_ring_tube_valve,gorissen_sequencing,drotman_turtle,soft_bistable_valve,bro,3D_printed_tauber,cheap_valves}, which is impractical for most real-world applications \cite{3D_soft_radiation,robots_environmental_monitoring,search_and_rescue}.
 Moreover, autonomous behavior of walkers with fluidic processors remains elusive, with the exception of one-time-use touch sensing \cite{drotman_turtle} and reprogrammable sequencing of non-integrated soft fingers \cite{luuk}.

-In this work, inspired by the movement strategies of animals, we introduce a physical locomotion strategy that realizes rapid, self-coordinating gaits by harnessing implicit coupling through environmental interaction (Fig.~1D) and explicit coupling via embodied fluidic interconnections (Fig.~1E) of soft, self-oscillating limbs.
-With this approach, we can harness emerging synchronization between limbs to achieve orders of magnitude faster locomotion than existing comparable soft robots with internal control \cite{3D_printed_tauber}, and similar in speed to the fastest soft robots that use any external control technology \cite{insect_ultrafast} (Fig.~1F).
-Our mechanofluidic devices display autonomy, such as phototaxis (Fig.~1G), while not requiring either electronic or electronic-like mechanical \cite{mechanical_computing} or fluidic \cite{digital_logic_soft} processors.
+Inspired by the movement principles of animals that do not require centralized processing, we aim to harness physical synchronization of limbs for rapid and autonomous locomotion in soft-limbed robots with embedded fluidic circuits.
+To do so, in this work we introduce three levels of behavioral hierarchy (Fig.~1B) based on \emph{i)} asymmetric self-oscillating motion at the limb level, \emph{ii)} explicit internal fluidic coupling leading to synchronized gaits, and \emph{iii)} implicit coupling between body dynamics and environmental interactions resulting in autonomous behavior.
+Based on these principles, we develop robotic demonstrations that display rapid locomotion and adaptive behaviors, providing fundamental and general insights into how to instill autonomy in systems without electronic, electronic-like mechanical \cite{mechanical_computing}, or fluidic \cite{digital_logic_soft} processors.